jjaswanson4/specification-enhancements/submitted/api-details-finalization-SUP-folder/api-details-finalization-SUP-WIP.md

     Client->>Server: POST /client/{clientId}/deployment/{deploymentId}/status
     Server-->>Client: 201 Created
 ```

+#### Sequence Diagram Notes
+- Following Step 3: Root CA is now trusted in the TLS handshake
+- Diagram depicts a standard TLS flow, but additional steps in the handshake can occur.
+- (After post /onboarding)
+    - Verification of client cert out of scope of this.
+Pre specify
+    - Step approves the client can join the server.
+Additional information can be tied to the certificate but are not required in this SUP. supporting information can also be transferred during this step approving this client can join the server. other things could be tied to the certificate. i.e. Cert supplied via Dell / serial number of device /
+    - FDO bootstrapping off of ownership vouchers could be integrated here as well.

 ## Alternatives considered (optional)

 > List any alternative solutions considered while working on the SUP and the reason for not choosing them.
 If the SUP owner knows that there is a risk of a competing SUP, this section can be used to make their case ahead of any potential votes on why their solution is better.